What is Quaker Education?

 International Friends School emphasizes the development of a caring community, peaceful resolution of conflict, and service to others especially those less fortunate.
 Friends schools have a long tradition of putting love into action resulting in a unique combination of academic excellence and moral development.

-We are proud to join a national network of some of the best independent schools today.
+We are proud to be part of a national network of some of the best independent schools today.
 Click here for a map of other Friends Schools in the USA.

 Peace: Peacemaking at home and abroad.
 Friends oppose violence, but rather endeavor to see the light and the good in every person regardless of nationality, race, gender and social status.
 We believe in social justice and in helping students shape their abilities to solve conflicts through strategic dialogue.